 How the Section 179 tax deduction can save your machine shop tons

 In the wake of the recession, many ordinances were created and expanded to help small businesses, a lot of which still exist today.
 Ironically though, the same small businesses these tax breaks and deductibles were created to help may not have the time to decipher the inscrutable tangle of tax codes that these benefits lie buried in.
 Today we’re going to make quick sense of the deceptively simple section 179 tax deductible, and how it can save you loads on all of your machinery purchases.
+To see potential price savings on particular machines, go directly to our site and search for what you need.

 Section 179 and Machine Tools

 There’s a good chance you’ve already heard about the section 179 deduction—after all, it’s practically tailor made for machine shops.
 If not though, it’s a tax code created to encourage small businesses to purchase and lease new equipment.
-It allows businesses to deduct the full price of all qualifying pieces of equipment and/or software bought or financed during the tax year, up to $1,000,000.
+It allows businesses to deduct the full price of all qualifying pieces of equipment and/or software bought or financed during the tax year, up to $1,040,000 in 2020.
 Given the volume of expensive equipment machine shops make constant use of, it should be no mystery how that can benefit you.
 Here's an easy to use calculator that can help you estimate your tax savings.

 First off, keen readers will have no doubt noticed that I mention “qualifying” equipment.
 Don’t worry, that’s nothing to worry about for you; all industrial machinery, even pre-owned, is valid for deduction.
 It also includes office equipment and furniture, software, and even certain modifications to your shop, like roofing and security systems.
 The restrictions in place mostly affect the purchasing of vehicles, to discourage a CEO from using the code to write off his new sports car.
 Even then, certain vehicles like forklifts and cargo vans may still be covered under the deduction.